phac-nml/irida-plugin-amr-detection/README.md

 ## Monitoring Pipeline Status

-To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.
+To monitor the status of the launched pipeline, please select the **Analyses > Your Analyses** menu.

 ![your-analyses.png][]